oscar-franzen/alona/preprocess_single_cell_rnaseq_data.md

 ```

 ## Count barcodes
 First count the number of available barcodes.
 We expect some noise so we don't need to deal with barcodes with very few sequences.
+This step can be performed with any scripting language, here we will use `awk` - a swiss-knife language for text manipulation and analysis.
+Set `bc_len` to the barcode length.

 ```bash
 awk -v bc_len=12 '$0~/^\@/ { getline; lines[substr($0,0,bc_len)]++; getline; getline; } END { for (i in lines) { print(i,lines[i]) } }' SRR8176398.fastq > SRR8176398.fastq.bc